 iii Investor–state disputes

-Under the ICSID regime, there are currently 10 cases pending in which an Austrian investor has brought a claim against a state (the respondent states are Tajikistan, Romania, Libya, Argentina, Italy, Serbia, Montenegro and Croatia).
-The most recent claim was filed in 2019 by an individual against Tajikistan.
+Under the ICSID regime, there are currently 12 cases pending in which an Austrian investor has brought a claim against a state (the respondent states are Germany, Tajikistan, Romania, Libya, Argentina, Italy, Serbia, Montenegro and Croatia).
+The most recent claims were filed in the second half of 2019 against Romania and Germany.
 In June 2018, several investors from various countries, one of which is Austrian, jointly filed a claim against Romania with ICSID.
 According to news reports, the matter relates to changes in Romania's legal regime on renewable energy.
-The timing is of particular interest, since the claim was filed after the Court of Justice of the European Union (CJEU) rendered its famous Achmea decision according to which the arbitration clause in a particular bilateral investment treaty between two EU Member States was found to be incompatible with EU law.
-It is further worth noting that in 2017, four Austrian banks each filed claims against Croatia because of the mandatory conversion of loans in Swiss francs into loans denominated in euro.
-One of these four banks has further filed a claim against Montenegro for similar reasons.
+The timing is of particular interest, since the claim was filed after the Court of Justice of the European Union (CJEU) rendered its famous Achmea decision, according to which the arbitration clause in a particular bilateral investment treaty between two EU Member States was found to be incompatible with EU law.
+It is further worth noting that in 2017, four Austrian banks each filed claims against Croatia because of the mandatory conversion of loans in Swiss francs into loans denominated in euros.
+One of the four banks has further filed a claim against Montenegro for similar reasons.
 In the four banking cases against Croatia, the banks are represented by three different law firms, while the state has retained one firm for all four matters.
 On the other side, Austria was sued by a Dutch company under the bilateral investment treaty between Austria and Malta in 2015.
-This case has received particular attention by the media not only because it is the first investment case against Austria, but also because the claimant company belongs to the Meinl Bank group, which is a bank registered in Austria.
+This case has received media particular attention not only because it is the first investment case against Austria, but also because the claimant company belongs to the Anglo Austrian AAB (formerly Meinl Bank) group, which was an Austrian bank.
 In 2017, the arbitral tribunal declared the proceedings closed.
 Media reports say that the claim was rejected.
-Due to an interpellation in the Austrian parliament, it became public that the same claimant, that is, the affiliate of Meinl Bank, filed a new claim against Austria, this time before the ICC in Paris.
+Due to an interpellation in the Austrian parliament, it became public that the same claimant – that is, the affiliate of Anglo Austrian AAB – has filed a new claim against Austria, this time before the ICC in Paris.

 To date, no other cases under arbitration rules other than those mentioned above are publicly known.